Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \mathbf{U'} = \omegabi\times\mathbf{r} + \mathbf{v}, \end{align} \]

-so $\mathbf{U'}$ is the field of particle velocities in coordinates at rest.
-It is composed of the proportion of the Earth's rotation $\omegabi\times\mathbf{r}$ and the wind field $\mathbf{v}$ measured relative to the rotating Earth.
-This follows
+then $\mathbf{U'}$ is the field of particle velocities in coordinates at rest.
+It is composed of the contribution of the Earth's rotation $\omegabi\times\mathbf{r}$ and the wind field $\mathbf{v}$ measured relative to the rotating Earth.
+It thus follows

 \[ \begin{align} \etabi \coloneqq\nabla\times\mathbf{v}' = \nabla\times\mathbf{v} + \nabla\times\left(\omegabi\times\mathbf{r}\right) = \zetabi + \mathbf{f}, \end{align} \]

-\[ \begin{align} \nabla\times\left(\omegabi\times\mathbf{r}\right)\stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_7}{\text{Glg.
+\[ \begin{align} \nabla\times\left(\omegabi\times\mathbf{r}\right)\stackrel{\href{ch-40-vector-analysis.html#eq:diff_op_rule_7}{\text{Eq.
 (B.53)}}}{=}\omegabi\left(\nabla\cdot\mathbf{r}\right) - \left(\omegabi\cdot\nabla\right)\mathbf{r} = 3\omegabi - \left(\omega\frac{\partial}{\partial z}\right)\mathbf{r} = 3\omegabi - \omegabi = 2\omegabi = \mathbf{f} \end{align} \]

-used.
+was used.
 The absolute vorticity $\eta$ is defined by the vertical component of the rotation of $\mathbf{v}'$.
-This is obtained as the dot product of $\nabla\times\mathbf{v}'$ with the vertical unit vector $\mathbf{k}$:
+This is obtained as the scalar product of $\nabla\times\mathbf{v}'$ with the vertical unit vector $\mathbf{k}$:

 \[ \begin{align} \eta \coloneqq\mathbf{k}\cdot\left(\nabla\times\mathbf{v}\right) + \mathbf{k}\cdot\mathbf{f} = \zeta + f \end{align} \]